3liz/lizmap-documentation/source/admin/lizmap-configuration.rst

   + You must use a **list of subdomains** relative to the domain with which is used Lizmap Web Client.
 For example, if your main domain name is **maps.example.com**, then you can use **a.maps.example.com, b.maps.example.com, c.maps.example.com, d.maps.example.com**.

-  + Of course you must have configured the Apache server *virtual host* to take into account these subdomains, for example with the variable:
+  + Of course you must have configured the Apache/Nginx server *virtual host* to take into account these subdomains, for example with the variable:

     .. code:: bash